 Tier 2: Descriptive Test

 SSC CHSL Syllabus 2020 - Tier I

 Aspirants must know the topics covered under each section of the subjects for SSC CHSL 2020 prelims.
-With the help of SSC CHSL syllabus 2020, candidates are able to plan their studies and focus on topics.
-Along with the syllabus, a list of important books for SSC CGL preparation has also been provided here so that candidates can actually start their preparation for SSC CHSL 2020.
+With the help of the SSC CHSL syllabus 2020, candidates are able to plan their studies and focus on topics.
+Along with the syllabus, a list of important books for SSC CHSL preparation has also been provided here so that candidates can actually start their preparation for SSC CHSL 2020.
 Candidates need to score sufficiently high marks in SSC CHSL tier 1 to qualify for tier 2.
-However, VH candidates of 40% and above visual disability, there will be no component of Maps/ Graphs/ Diagrams/ Statistical Data in the General Intelligence and Quantitative Aptitude sections.
+However, for VH candidates of 40% and above visual disability, there will be no component of Maps/ Graphs/ Diagrams/ Statistical Data in the General Intelligence and Quantitative Aptitude sections.

 SSC CHSL 2020 Syllabus - Tier I Topics

 Best Books to prepare for SSC CHSL 2020

 SSC CHSL 2020 Syllabus - General Intelligence

 SSC CHSL 2020 Syllabus - Quantitative Aptitude